jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Techvolution A New Philosophy_ has a very high goal.
 So, I want to be crystal clear about its purpose.
 We're in the new and wondrous Internet Age.
 But we're still using the philosophy of the Industrial Age to run our society.
 Conservatism (1791), and Progressivism (1859) philosophy cards were clicked many years ago.
 It's thus no longer good enough for the middle-class to watch infotainment news, donate to a social cause, march in a demonstration, and think we're improving the world.

 To have a better society, we need a new ruling philosophy.
-One that gives people the right and duty to evolve our culture to the Internet Age, but also one that targets today's most significant political enemy; antagonism.
-Like despotism, racism, and sexism, opposing our technological evolution needs to be eliminated.
+One that gives people the right and duty to evolve our culture to the Internet Age by building and owning apps and electronics custom-designed to improve life on the frontline.

+In line with that goal, our new philosophy must also target today's most significant political enemy; antagonism.
+Like despotism, racism, and sexism, opposition to our technological evolution needs to be eliminated.

 Antagonism is created when the "eight different bosses" of the Industrial Age choose to become gatekeepers.
-Instead of joining human evolution and inventing something new, antagonists defend their positions by attacking technology that'll replace old technology like broadcast TV and TPS reports.
+Instead of joining human evolution and inventing something new, gatekeepers antagonize the replacement of old technology like TPS reports and broadcast TV out of pure self-interest.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/RapidUnrealisticBedlingtonterrier' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 <a href="https://gfycat.com/ifr/RapidUnrealisticBedlingtonterrier" target="_blank" class="button small">Reader</a>

 _Two comedians talking about making money on Main Street.
-The internet frees them from Industrial Age power brokers, even ones with blackbelts.
+They make internet podcasts and are thus from Industrial Age television broadcasters.
+Even ones with black belts.
 Credit: [JRE](https://www.youtube.com/watch?v=b_yboxM33gg)._

 Antagonism is defeated, when ordinary people have the right, duty, and protection to use the best tool to solve a problem in their home and work lives.

 This isn't too outlandish.
 Do you use the Waze app to help lower road congestion?
 Can an employer (openly) discriminate against race or gender?
-Can a comedian leave a TV network to start his own podcast?
+Can a comedian leave a TV network to start his own internet podcast?
 Does your boss decide which apps you can use?
 Do you treat your plumber the same way?

 In practical terms, Techvolution means ordinary people return to being specialists.
+Empowering frontline workers means employees are given some freedom to select their own tools with government regulation.
+More importantly, we should all be protected with a new understanding that antagonism is wrong.

-Specialists are the best person to decide what new technology solves their problems.
-Empowering frontline specialists means local businesses on Main Street get prioritized over Big Government and Big Business.
-Small businesses can better upgrade our society to the Internet Age because they're more open to using new technology, and aren't filled with layers of Industrial Age bureaucracy, consultants, and eight different bosses committed to stopping progress.
+Techvolution also means local businesses on Main Street get prioritized over Big Government and Big Business.
+Small businesses can better upgrade our society to the Internet Age.
+They're not filled with layers of Industrial Age bureaucracy, consultants, and eight different bosses committed to stopping progress.

-Our society is filled with parties.
-Cosplay, raves, dances, clubs, concerts, honkey tongs, we're free to play as we want.
-But someone still has to book the venue, decorate, sell tickets, and hire staff.
-Perhaps the planner makes a profit, but regardless we party because a few people step up.

-If Main Street wants the same freedom at work, we need to step up and adopt Techvolution.
+If Main Street wants freedom at work, we need to step up and adopt Techvolution.
 Once we do, the bullshitization of work ends, and we actually enjoy our jobs again.
 With the added benefit of seeing our society improve each year.

-Ending road traffic.
-Paying down governmetn debt.
-Stopping climate change.
-Landing on Mars!
-What a bunch of great reasons to be happy and party!
+Ending road traffic, paying down government debt, stopping climate change, and landing on Mars!
+What a bunch of great reasons to be happy!

-That's good news.
-Because, in the end, happy living wins the game of evolution.
+Ordinary people living happy lives wins the game of evolution.
 To get there, we need to adopt a modern philosophy and become a player god of the modern age.
 We've upgraded our philosophy many times before, and it's simply time to do it again.

 <div style='position:relative; padding-bottom:calc(57.50% + 44px)'><iframe src='https://gfycat.com/ifr/KeenAmpleHusky' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/keenamplehusky"></a></p>